siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 ##Homing and Limits Setup
 ### Background
 Most machines (but not all) have the XY origin in the lower left hand corner - i.e. the minimum X (to the left) and minimum Y (towards the operator - you).
-Z is commonly zeroed at the its highest point - making all plunges into the work negative values.
+Z is commonly zeroed at its highest point - making all plunges into the work negative values.
 This translates to the following settings:
 <pre>
 $xsn=1
 $xsx=0